 In each situation, the designers used layers to explore, organize and communicate their ideas.
 The layers made it easy for them to trace plans, overlay and dismiss options, experiment with workflows, and share ideas to find the best design.

 Whether you sort by tool, effect or idea, layers help you sketch the best result with the least amount of effort.
 They allow you to stay organized, add dimension to your drawings, and flexibly control and communicate your work.
-We hope you find your ideal workflow with layers and sketch to success.
+We hope you find your own ideal workflow with layers.

 Do you have questions about using layers?
 Chat with our team at firstname.lastname@example.org and we’ll be happy to help.